11 Bible-Focused Icebreaker Games

 4. Which Bible Character Would You Be?

-Biblical and moral application: Getting to know each other and biblical characters.
+Biblical and moral application: Getting to know each other and Bible characters.
 Can lead to reflection on good (or bad) attributes.

 Materials needed: Imagination.